-WordPress is an open-source website creation platform that is written in PHP and uses a MySQL database.
-In non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.
+WordPress is a free, open-source website creation platform.
+On a more technical level, WordPress is a content management system (CMS) written in PHP that uses a MySQL database.
+In non-geek speak, WordPress is the easiest and most powerful blogging and website builder in existence today.

 WordPress is an excellent website platform for a variety of websites.
 From blogging to e-commerce to business and portfolio websites, WordPress is a versatile CMS.
 Designed with usability and flexibility in mind, WordPress is a great solution for both large and small websites.

 A WordPress website is any website that uses WordPress as its content management system (CMS).
 WordPress powers both the backend of the website (the interface where a user logs in to make changes or add new content) and the frontend (the visible part of the website that your visitors see on the web).

 Here are just a few examples of the types of websites you can build with WordPress:

 - Blog – A blog is a special type of website devoted to sharing thoughts, photos, reviews, tutorials, recipes and so much more.
 Blogs usually display the most recently-published content first.

 - E-commerce website – An e-commerce website allows you to sell goods or services online and collect payment via an online payment system.
 You can download and install a WordPress e-commerce plugin to extend the default functionality of WordPress so you can have an online store on your website.

 - Business website – Many businesses will benefit from having an online presence in the form of their own website.
 If your business needs a website for customers to learn about your company and what you have to offer, WordPress is an excellent option.
 Customers can contact you, ask for a quote, schedule an appointment and much more.

 - Membership website – A membership website allows you to put content behind a paywall or an account login.
 To access pages or posts, users must login or pay for the content.
 WordPress can also handle membership websites with additional plugins.